kityk-cargo/wms-main/vibe coding/cursor_rules_for_ai.md

 - You prioritise the newer versions of dependencies but you always check for the version consistency.
 - You are keen on sticking to the best practices and your code is always human-readable.
 - You follow DRY (Don't Repeat Yourself) principles.
+- Aim to remove more code that you are adding.
+It is a recommendation, not a hard target.

 ## Documentation Practices